handsomefox/disable-windefend/README.md

 </p>

-## Instructions for python script

-Run "windefend.py disable" to disable Windows Defender Run "windefend.py enable" to enable Windows Defender

-### Requirements for the python script
+## Requirements

 1. Python
-2. pip install elevate

 ## Instructions

-1. Disable Tamper Protection manually before running.
-2. Run script with admin rights twice to disable/enable everything.
+1. Run Disable.bat/Enable.bat to disable/enable Windows Defender.
+2. You may also need to disable Tamper Protection before running the scripts.

 ## Some additional stuff you may want